If you’re taking a medication, is it safe to drive?

 Most likely, yes.
 Still, the U.S. Food and Drug Administration (FDA) advises you to make sure before operating any type of vehicle, whether a car, bus, train, plane, or boat.

-Although most medications won’t affect your ability to drive, some prescription and nonprescription medicines can have side effects and cause reactions that may make it unsafe to drive, including:
+Although most medications won’t affect your ability to drive, some prescription and nonprescription medicines (also called over-the-counter, or OTC) can have side effects and cause reactions that may make it unsafe to drive.
+Side effects can include:

 - blurred vision